roryl/lucee-book/types.md

 Lucee supports simple and complex types, type hinting and type coercion

-##Basic Types
+##Simple Types
 String
 Boolean
 Numeric

+##Complex Types
 Lists (string lists, like a CSV)
 Array
 Struct
 Component
 Object
-DateTime
+Date
+Query

 ##Type Coercion
-Lucee will  automatically convert Numerics, Strings and Booleans in comparison operators and when passing to Typed functions.
+Lucee will  automatically convert Numerics, Strings and Booleans (simple types) in comparison operators and when passing to Typed functions.
 For example, the following will all be coericed numeric when checked:

 isNumeric("1"); //returns true
 isNumeric(1); //returns true